dirvine/data_chain/docs/data_blocks.md

 It is through this basic recondition of chained majority agreements that assures the ability for a `DataChain` to be validated and therefore allows data to be republished.

+The design described below will show a system where node capabilities are amortised across a network, providing a blanace of resources that cna be mixed evenly across a network of nodes with varying capabilities, form mass persistent data storage to very litle, transient data storage.

 # Motivation